The dual tree of a recursive triangulation of the disk: Introduction and main results

-Here the convergence of the components is with respect to the Gromov--Hausdorff distance between compact metric spaces and the Hausdorff metric on compact subsets of the disk $\sD$. \end{thm}
+Here, the convergence of the components is with respect to the Gromov--Hausdorff distance between compact metric spaces and the Hausdorff metric on compact subsets of the disk $\mathscr D$. \end{theorem}

 The assertion about the convergence of the lamination is the main result in \cite{legalcu} and we partially rely on their results to give a simplified proof using our approach.
 The convergence of the tree does not use any statement in \cite{legalcu}, and proves the conjecture in Section~4.4 of \cite{legalcu}.
 Note that the number of chords $N_n$ inserted by time $n$ is of order $\sqrt n$.
-More precisely, \citet{legalcu} show that $N_n / \sqrt{n} \rightarrow \sqrt{\pi}$ almost surely.
-So the \emph{volume} of the tree $T_n$ is $N_n\sim (\pi n)^{1/2}$ and the order of magnitude of distances with respect to its volume is $N_n^\beta$.
+More precisely, Curien and Le~Gall \cite{legalcu} show that $N_n / \sqrt {n} \rightarrow\sqrt{\pi}$ almost surely.
+So the \emph{volume} of the tree $T_n$ is $N_n\sim(\pi n)^{1/2}$ and the order of magnitude of distances with respect to its volume is $N_n^\beta$.

-\textbf{Remark.}\ In fact, it is not hard to see that $N_n$ is distributed like the number of maxima in a triangle when $n$ points are inserted uniformly at random and independent of each other.
-This quantity has been studied in detail by \citet*{baihwang}, who give exact formulas for the mean and the second moment together with first order expansions of all higher moments which imply asymptotic normality of $N_n$ after proper rescaling.
-We refer to Theorem 3 in \cite{baihwang} for details.
+\begin{rem*} In fact, it is not hard to see that $N_n$ is distributed like the number of maxima in a triangle when $n$ points are inserted uniformly at random and independent of each other.
+This quantity has been studied in detail by Bai et al. \cite{baihwang}, who give exact formulas for the mean and the second moment together with first order expansions of all higher moments which imply asymptotic normality of $N_n$ after proper rescaling.
+We refer to Theorem~3 in \cite{baihwang} for details. \end{rem*}

-The limit metric space $\cT_\sM$ is yet another natural random fractal real tree which does not come from a Brownian excursion \cite{Aldous1991a,Aldous1991b,Aldous1993a} or another more general L{\'e}vy process \cite{LeLe1998,DuLe2002}.
-Other examples include the fragmentation trees of \citet{HaMi2004a}, see also \cite{HaMi12}, and the minimum spanning tree of a complete graph whose scaling limit has been constructed by \citet{AdBrGoMi2012a}.
+The limit metric space $\mathcal T_\mathscr M$ is yet another natural random fractal real tree which does not come from a Brownian excursion \cite {Aldous1991a,Aldous1991b,Aldous1993a} or another more general L{\'e}vy process \cite{LeLe1998,DuLe2002}.
+Other examples include the fragmentation trees of Haas and Miermont \cite{HaMi2004a} (see also \cite{HaMi12}) and the minimum spanning tree of a complete graph whose scaling limit has been constructed by Addario-Berry et al. \cite{AdBrGoMi2012a}.